codenet/col733-cloud/storage-zookeeper.md

 <img width=300 src="assets/figs/zk-throughput.png">

-Performance improvement is welcome.
+Read performance improvement is welcome.
 But is this storage system useful?
 How?

 ## Zookeeper APIs and usecases